cocos/cocos-docs/en/physics/physics-raycast.md

     cameraCom.screenPointToRay(0, 0, outRay);
     ```

-    > **Note**:
-    > 1. First you need to get a reference to a camera component or camera instance.
+    > **Note**: first, you need to get a reference to a camera component or camera instance.
-    > 2. The order of the interface parameters exposed by both the camera component and the camera instance is not the same.
+    > **Note**: the order of the interface parameters exposed by both the camera component and the camera instance is not the same.

 ## Interface Introduction